mtlynch3/CSCI39548/README.md

 - Making requests to the local server via Postman and Redux thunks

 ## Class 20 (8/8)
+- Review deleting a task

 ## Class 21 (8/13)
+- Review adding a new task

 ## Class 22 (8/15)
+- Review editing a task